Five Things I Did With My Christmas Bonus and 13th Month Pay

 And that’s when I changed.

 I started to read books and did my best to increase my financial literacy.
-Slowly, I felt renewed and even months before my fourth Christmas bonus and 13th month pay came, I already knew where it should go – to my emergency fund and to pay the rest of my debts.
+Slowly, I felt renewed and even months before my fourth Christmas bonus and 13th-month pay came, I already knew where it should go.

 Honestly, I didn’t really expect to stay afloat without a job for so long.
 At the back of my mind, a voice told me that I would need to apply for work sooner or later.

-But I managed to endure the pressures of being self-employed, a freelancer.
+But I managed to endure the pressures of being self-employed — a freelancer.

-And a few months before the next Yuletide season came, I courageously withdrew my last Christmas bonus and 13th month pay that has been sitting there for almost a year and used it to start a business.
+And a few months before the next Yuletide season came.
+I courageously withdrew my last Christmas bonus and 13th-month pay that has been sitting there for almost a year and used it to start a business.

 How about you?
 What are you planning to do with your holiday bonuses this year?